bennytemmerman/toha/content/posts/Linux/tcpdump/tcpdumpPost.md

 ```

 ## Important notice!
-While troubleshooting tickets, I have now encountered twice the issue where we did not receive any logs.
-Further investigation using tcpdump provided insight on packets that were received.
-Comparing to other data coming in we see that valid incoming data has a length > 0, while the other logsource only has packets of length 0.
-After restarting the syslog service on the host sending the data, we saw new data ingesting in our SIEM.
+During troubleshooting, I encountered an issue on two occasions where no logs were received.
+Further investigation with tcpdump revealed insights into the packets that were received.
+When comparing incoming data, it was observed that the data had a length greater than zero, whereas the other log source only showed packets of length zero.
+After restarting the syslog service on the host that stopped sending data, new data was successfully ingested into our SIEM.

 ![Example TCPDump output](images/posts/ex_tcpdump.png)

-> Be aware that length 0 could indicate 2 things: either the data could be encrypted OR in the example given: the packets could be used to keep the connection alive.
+> Please note that a packet length of zero can indicate two possibilities: the data might be encrypted, or, as in the example provided, the packets could be used to maintain the connection (keep-alive packets).

 ## Conclusion
 Whether you're a network administrator, security professional, or developer, tcpdump is a skill worth mastering.
 Its ability to dissect network traffic at the most granular level makes it indispensable in any Linux environment.